mopidy/mopidy/docs/config.rst

     Expects an integer above 0.

     Sets the buffer size of the GStreamer queue.
-If you experience buffering before track changes, it may help to increase this.
-The default is letting GStreamer decide the size.
+If you experience buffering before track changes, it may help to increase this, possibly by at least a few seconds.
+The default is letting GStreamer decide the size, which at the time of this writing is 1000.

 Logging configuration